vdmuller/adw-gtk3/color-themes/README.md

 ```
 3. Save the file.
 This does not change seamlessly, so you'll have to close any open application to see the changes.

+If you want to use the same colors in libadwaita/gtk4 simply copy or symlink `gtk.css` to `~/.config/gtk-4.0/gtk.css`

+Named colors that you can change: https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1.1/named-colors.html

 ## Color themes for adw-gtk3 and libadwaita

 TODO